Check out the REI Flash 18 for one of the most versatile packs we tested, at a price you can't refuse.

 Whether an avid hiker, or just playing around in the mountains, the Flash 18 is ready for anything.

 Ease of Use

-Since this pack features a top-loading design similar to many backpacking packs, it is easy to load and held all of our 10 essentials during a pack test.
-There's not a whole lot of bells and whistles to this bag, which keeps it lightweight, but does sacrifice some comfort and organizational features.
+Since this pack features a top-loading design similar to many backpacking packs, it is easy to load and held all of our ten essentials during a pack test.
+There aren't many bells and whistles on this bag, which keeps it lightweight but does sacrifice some comfort and organizational features.

-A 13-inch laptop will fit into this pack, however the pack itself does not provide much protection to any devices.
-While it is hydration compatible, a 3-liter bladder takes up a ton of space in the small bag, and once the bag is loaded, the inside smaller mesh pocket is hard to access.
+A 13-inch laptop will fit into this pack.
+However, the bag does not provide much protection for any device.
+While it is hydration compatible, a 3-liter bladder takes up a ton of space in the small bag, and, once it's loaded, the inside smaller mesh pocket is hard to access.

-The options are pretty endless with this pack when you start balancing weight, price, and versatility.
-This pack is perfect for day hikes, grocery shopping, a school and gym bag, multi-pitch rock or ice climbing, and we love using it as a stuff sack inside larger packs (and then using it during summit bids).
+This bag's options are pretty endless when you consider weight, price, and versatility.
+It's perfect for day hikes, grocery shopping, a school and gym bag, multi-pitch rock or ice climbing, and we love using it as a stuff sack inside larger packs (and then using it during summit bids).

 The Flash 18 is the least expensive of the packs reviewed, but also the least durable for rigorous backcountry conditions.
-We find it to provide the most value for the dollar.
-Not only is this pack super versatile and light weight, it is backed by the REI 100% satisfaction guarantee.
-Coming in at just under $40, the Flash 18 is our pick for the Best Buy award winner.
+We find that it provides the most value for the dollar.
+Not only is this pack super versatile and lightweight, but it is also backed by the REI 100% satisfaction guarantee.